 Now It’s Your Turn!

 The best part of this project is it can be customized in as many ways as you can imagine.
-Just think, you could create this for any age, from girly flowers to big trucks or even something for an adult in your life, the design is totally up to you!
+Just think, you could create this for any age.
+This project would be fun for any child in your life.
+From girly flowers to big trucks or something in between.
+The design is totally up to you!
 If this inspires you to try a project like this then please post it on your Instagram with the #kimsdiytribe hashtag.
 I’d LOVE to see your creations!